Category:

 What is a BBS?

 For the most part BBSs were free, though some did charge.
 In most cases, the boards that charged offered either pornography or illegal software downloads such as operating systems or other pirated materials.
 These boards usually had a screening process and special protocols in the login process in an attempt to weed out undesirables or law enforcement.
-In many ways, the BBS laid the foundation for the experience that was to come on the Internet.
-Even today many BBS users from the 80s and 90s refer to USENET newsgroups as "boards" as a throwback to the BBS.
+In many ways, these systems laid the foundation for the experience that was to come on the Internet.
+Even today many BBS users from the 80s and 90s refer to USENET newsgroups as "boards" as a throwback to the original system.

 Today, USENET newsgroups provide the BBS-equivalent for online discussion.
 In addition, many web sites feature Internet forums where users can exchange messages on various topics.
 The Internet forum modernizes the BBS and integrates it into the graphic environment of the World Wide Web.
 Though these forums have flourished because of their easy access, USENET newsgroups provide a much more efficient environment for in-depth discussion.